Lawyers must disclose their costs

 - to negotiate a costs agreement;

 - to negotiate a billing method (e.g. by reference to time spent, or tasks completed, or to an agreed price based on value, or otherwise);

-- to receive a bill and to request an itemised bill (see ‘How a solicitor charges’, below); and
+- to receive a bill and to request an itemised bill (see ‘How solicitors charge’); and

-- to seek the assistance of the Commissioner if you dispute the costs charged by your lawyer.
+- to seek the assistance of the VLSB+C if you dispute the costs charged by your lawyer.

-If there is any significant change to the information your lawyer has disclosed to you, your lawyer must provide you with updated information in writing.
+If there is any significant change to the information your lawyer has given you, they must update you in writing.

-Before you settle any litigation matter, your lawyer must give you a reasonable estimate of the total legal costs you will have to pay.
+Before you finalise any legal matter, your lawyer must give you a reasonable estimate of the total legal costs you will have to pay.
 This should include any legal costs of another party, and/or any payments you should receive from another party.
 These costs may be paid as part of a court order or an agreement settling the dispute.

-In addition to giving you a written costs disclosure document, your lawyer must take all reasonable steps to satisfy themselves that you understand and consent to the proposed course of conduct for your matter, and to the proposed costs.
-You should have a clear written description of the work that the lawyer will be doing for you.
-If you do not understand what the description means, you should ask the lawyer to explain it.
+As well as giving you a written costs disclosure document, your lawyer must take all reasonable steps to ensure that you understand and consent to their proposed course of action for your matter, and to the estimated costs involved.
+You should have a clear written description of the work that they will be doing for you.
+If you still don’t understand what this means, you should ask your lawyer to explain it to you using plain language.